sachinnchaudhary/reinforcement-learning/README.md

-### this repository is for to understanding the basics of one of the three paradigms of the machine learning called Reinforcement Learning.

-### in this repository i tried to implement the basics of the Reinforcement Learning using the opneai GYM library.

-### let's understand how Reinforcement learning works. there are basic terminology you need to undestand it.
+### this repository is for to understanding the basics of one of the three paradigms of the machine learning called Reinforcement Learning. in this repository i tried to implement the basics of the Reinforcement Learning using the opneai GYM library.  let's understand how Reinforcement learning works. there are basic terminology you need to undestand it.

+**-----> Key Terminology <-----**
 **Agent: the Agent is one who is interacting in the environment.**

 **State(observation): the State is what agent is percieving in the simulation or environment**